ramigs/nuxt-fauna-article/nuxt-fauna.md

 - Instantiate a Fauna client using the secret key
 - Fetch the entire repo collection using the `allRepos` Index
-- Go through each repo, generate a slug and return an object with the route path and the repo data as its payload pass along the entire user object to the context in \_id.vue.
+- Go through each repo, generate a slug and return an object with the route path and the repo data as payload, that will be passed to the page
-- Add the route for the home
+- Add the route for the homepage, passing the repo collection as payload
 - Return the array of routes that should be generated

 ## Creating the pages